Reranking Social Media Feeds: A Practical Guide for Field Experiments: Implementing a Browser Extension

 \xhdr{Participant consent} Running an experiment that augments users' feeds requires participant consent.
-Depending on the registration flow---with or without the initial survey---the participants should be presented with a description approved by an Institutional Review Board (IRB) in the case of a US university or an equivalent record in other cases.
+Depending on the registration flow---with or without the initial survey---the participants should be presented with a description approved by an Institutional Review Board (IRB) or an equivalent record in other cases.
 It is important to show the consent form as early as possible and interrupt the installation if the participants do not accept the terms.
 Some participants may perceive installing a browser extension as too invasive.
-In addition to the consent, we recommend including in the instruction page a clear recap of what data is and what data is \textit{not} collected (e.g., ``we do not have access to your direct messages'').
+In addition to the consent, we recommend including in the instruction page a clear summary of what data is and what data is \textit{not} collected (e.g., ``we do not have access to your direct messages'').

 \xhdr{Error recovery} Anything (and everything) could go wrong.
-Especially when the goal is to run a large-scale study, it is important to implement recovery points to minimize the researchers' workload of error fixing.
+Especially when the goal is to run a large-scale study, it is important to implement recovery points to minimize the researchers' workload of fixing errors.
 For example, a participant may start the survey using a browser or a computer different from the one they plan to use during the study.
-It is essential to implement recovery checkpoints where the participant can recover the process.
-One option consists of collecting contact information such as email addresses and sending a message when they reach the instructions page.
-The message can contain a copy of the instructions and the link to the instructions page with all the required parameters in the URL.
-Alternatively, if researchers do not have access to the participants' contact information---due to IRB restrictions or no pre-survey is planned---this step can be automated with a message on the recruitment platform.
+It is essential to implement recovery checkpoints so participants can recover the process.
+One option is to collect contact information, such as email addresses, and send a message when they reach the instructions page.
+The message can include a copy of the instructions and a link to the instructions page, with all required parameters in the URL.
+Alternatively, if researchers do not have access to participants' contact information---due to IRB restrictions or because no pre-survey is planned---this step can be automated via a message on the recruitment platform.